dmitryikh/leaves/README.md

 ## Benchmark

-Below are comparisons of prediction speed on batches (~1000 objects in 1 call).
+Below are comparisons of prediction speed on batches (~1000 objects in 1 API call).
 Hardware: MacBook Pro (15-inch, 2017), 2,9 GHz Intel Core i7, 16 ГБ 2133 MHz LPDDR3.
 C API implementations were called from python bindings.
 But large batch size should neglect overhead of python bindings. _leaves_